FIWARE/catalogue/core/README.md

 * Being notified when changes on context information take place (e.g. the temperature has changed) or with a given frequency (e.g. get the temperature each minute)
 * Query context information.
 The Orion Context Broker stores context information updated from applications, so queries are resolved based on that information.

-Apart from Orion Context Broker, there are other related components that you may find useful, such as Cygnus or Wilma PEP Proxy.
-Cygnus implements a connector for context data coming from Orion Context Broker and aimed to be stored in a specific persistent storage, such as HDFS, CKAN or MySQL.
-Wilma is a PEP proxy meant to secure Orion Context Broker, by intercepting every request sent to the Orion, validating it against the Access Control component.

 ## Why Use Orion?

 If you are developing a Data/Context scenario, a broker like the Orion Context Broker is a must.
 You would need a component in the architecture able to mediate between consumer producers (e.g. sensors) and the context consumer applications (e.g. an smartphone applications taking advantage of the context information provided by the sensors).
 The Orion Context Broker fulfils this functionality in your architecture.